Classical values of Zeta, as simple as possible but not simpler: Teaching orthodoxy and heterodoxy

 The first impetus for this note was my dismay at my own arduous answer to the question ``How to evaluate $\zeta$ at all classical points?'' once asked by a curious undergraduate.
 The second impetus was my disturbing realization, while answering this question, that I did not {\em really\/} know (!) why the Bernoulli numbers arise at the integer values of $\zeta$.
 This is my attempt to redeem myself.

 One more thing before we begin.
 The reader might wonder how much Riemann actually knew about Euler's work on `his' $\zeta$-function.
 Riemann's expert knowledge of Latin and French (among other languages) and his remarkable ability to absorb mathematical knowledge by quick reading are well documented~\cite{riemannbio}.
-This, together with an assurance of Andr\'e Weil given to Raymond Ayoub as reported in~\cite{Ayoub1974} makes me very certain that Riemann was intimately familiar with Euler's research on the $\zeta$-function, most likely including Euler's results on its functional equation.
+This, together with an assurance of Andr\'e Weil given to Raymond Ayoub as reported in~\cite{Ayoub1974}, makes me very certain that Riemann was intimately familiar with Euler's research on the $\zeta$-function, most likely including Euler's results on its functional equation.
+I should add that Andr\'e Weil~also made an intriguing conjecture about a possible influence of Eisenstein's unpublished proof of the functional equation for the Dirichlet $L$-function modulo $4$ on Riemann's epic paper~\cite{riemann1859uber}, along with a plausible explanation how Eisenstein's copy of Gauss's {\em Disquisitiones\/} with that proof written as an annotation reached the mathematical library in Giessen (see~\cite{Weil1987, Weil1989}).

-Euler, too, was extremely knowledgeable about his contemporaries' and predecessors' work.
-Some admirers of Euler and Riemann might have believed their discoveries were a result of divine revelation.
-I personally find their hard work a lot more amazing - and worthy of hero worship.